-Exercise bikes feature a wide variety of options.
+Exercise bikes encompass a wide variety of options: upright, recumbent and indoor cycling.
 As the name suggests, they mimic outdoor biking with pedals and seats.
-There are three different styles of exercise bikes: upright, recumbent and indoor cycling.
 This Pro Tips guide on choosing the right exercise bike can help you understand the differences of each.

 Exercise bikes help you work on your endurance and strengthen your lower body.
 Those who want a low-impact workout will benefit most from an exercise bike.
 Unlike with other cardio machines, the impact of body weight is not a concern.
 This makes exercise bikes a good choice for those with joint issues.
 In particular, recumbent bikes are ideal for back problems or pre-existing injuries.

 Indoor rowers simulate watercraft rowing.
-The rowing motion uses your entire body, making it a full-body workout machine.
-Because of this, many view rowing machines as one of the most effective cardio options.
+The rowing motion uses your entire body, making it a full-body workout machine and one of the most effective cardio options.